jkrakowi/CppCheatSheet/README.md

 Files and tools needed to compile should be automatically detected and compiled

  Cmake will take your default C++ compiler.
-It can be changing by adding following line to the *CMakeLists.txt* in the examlple root folder:
+It can be changed by adding following line to the *CMakeLists.txt* in the examlple root folder:

 ```
 SET(CMAKE_CXX_COMPILER /path/to/cpp/compiler)